Skip To Main Content

 Attendance Matters

 You will see data, communications, and information shared throughout the school year as a part of the campaign.
-We encourage you to engage with the materials and do your part to help us increase attendance percentages back to their pre-pandemic rates.
+We encourage you to engage with the materials and do your part to help us increase attendance percentages back to their pre-pandemic rates so that our students can continue to thrive.

 Why is the district starting an attendance awareness campaign?

-Since the COVID-19 pandemic, schools across the country have experienced a steady decline in attendance rates among all grade levels.
-The national chronic absenteeism rate has skyrocketed since the pandemic, from 16% in 2019 to an estimated 33% in 2022.
+While there Since the COVID-19 pandemic, schools across the country have experienced a steady decline in attendance rates among all grade levels.
+The national chronic absenteeism rate has skyrocketed since the pandemic—from 16% in 2019 to an estimated 33% in 2022

-In the following graph, you will see proportional attendance rates for each grade level across the Willard School District from the 2018-2019 school year in comparison to the 2022-2023 school year.
-Each grade saw a decrease in attendance rates from pre-pandemic levels.
+In the graph to the left, you will see proportional attendance rates for each grade level across the Willard School District from the 2022-2023 school year in comparison to the 2018-2019 school year.
+Each grade level saw a decrease in attendance rates from pre-pandemic levels.

 Why does attendance matter?